C – Variables and Data Types

 There are two interpretation of the code above, and it depends on how programs use it.
 A programmer may want to use char to store integer 65 without representing anything to save memory space since it only takes up one byte, or the programmer may want to store integer 65 that does represent a character.
 Both way works for different purposes.

 There are two different types of scopes for variables.
 A global variable is declared outside of any function, and its lifetime lasts until the program terminates.
 Any function can utilize that variable.
 The variable’s scope is basically the entire program.
-A local variable is declared in a function, and its lifetime lasts until the function is out of scope meaning the compiler reaches the close curly brace (}).
+A local variable is declared in a function, and its lifetime lasts until the function is out of scope meaning the computer reaches the close curly brace (}).
 When its lifetime is over, that variable does not exist any longer.
 Only the function that contains the local variable in its scope can utilize that variable.

 Variables are used to store information for future use in memory.
 There are different types of variables that are defined by data types.
 Multiple data types can store integers, but each data types reserve different amount of size in memory.
 There a couple of data types that can store decimal numbers as well.
 A global variable can be used by any function in that program file, and the variable lasts until the program is done executing.
 A local variable can only be used in a function where it has been declared within that function’s scope.
 That variable lasts until the compiler is done executing that function.
 That variable would cease to exist.
 Use Code::Blocks to practice C using variables.